robobluebird/football-man/README.md

 1. Express makes it dead simple to fire up a Node app with RESTful routing built right in
 2. Node has a lot of power that i didn't even touch on yet (the whole non-blocking IO thing)
 3. Heroku spoils me
-4. Javascript is getting better syntactically (thank the lord for the => function def!)
+4. The new stuff in Javascript is really cool and useful (thank the lord for the => function def!)
+5. Go Steelers!

 # my nginx config
 I'm using nginx to reverse-proxy to the Node app, here's my tiny config for that: